2000 Transnistrian parliamentary election

 Parliamentary elections were held in the breakaway republic of Transnistria on 10 December 2000.
-42 Out of 43 seats were up for election, most of which were won by independent candidates.
-Women made up 4 of the 42 elected representatives.
+Most seats were won by independent candidates.
+Women made up four of the 42 elected representatives.
 Grigore Mărăcuţă was elected for a third term as speaker, having the support of 39 out of 41 representatives present at his election.
+According to an article by the ethnic Russian researcher from Moldova Alla Skvortsova from 2002, "polls and elections in the PMR may to some extent have been rigged".